 On offer at the bakery are a whole host of appetising baked goods.
 From the freshest sourdough and rye loaves to perfectly-crafted cakes and pastries, it’s impossible to walk past the eye-catching street-side displays without wanting to indulge in something.
 The now legendary cronuts (a cross between a croissant and a doughnut, for all you cronut virgins) are just one of the stars of the show, the sweet-hued glazing twinkling in the sunlight.
 If you follow us on social media, you will know all about our love of cronuts – we suggest you grab one (or three) and see what all the fuss is about.

 If you’re in a rush, you can grab your pastries and cakes to go (convenient for those quick lunch breaks, and definitely worth venturing out of the office for), but if you have some time to spare, head upstairs to take a seat in the beautiful café.
 The room is light and airy with a high ceiling and with the wonderfully-restored Victorian feel it has that certain je-ne-sais-quoi you might find in a little Parisian café, and the same hidden gem quality.

-Sitting down at the marble top café style tables, you can enjoy a range of simple, delicious snacks, as well as brunch and lunch options based around the freshly baked bread and pastries.
+Sitting down at the marble top café style tables, or large, wooden, communal tables, you can enjoy a range of simple, delicious snacks, as well as brunch and lunch options based around the freshly baked bread and pastries.
 Enjoy a morning pastry or slice of cake to accompany one of their speciality brewed coffees.
 Or, stay for lunch and enjoy anything from a warming seasonal soup with their delicious bread, sourdough grilled cheese or a savoury croissant.
 With free wi-fi it’s a great place to station yourself for a few hours and finish that report you’ve been working on.
 Or just tag your friends in memes, let them know you’re thinking about them.